 JVC’s new range of native 4K projectors is headed up by the DLA-NX9, which includes 8K e-Shift, THX certification and costs an eye-watering £18,000.
 There’s also the entry-level DLA-N5, which comes in either black or white and costs a slightly more reasonable £6499.

-JVC DLA-N7 – Design, connectivity and control
+JVC DLA-N7 design – A big and heavy unit

 The JVC DLA-N7 initially appears similar to previous generations, but on closer inspection you’ll notice its slightly larger, especially in terms of the height of the chassis.
 However, the layout is basically the same with a centrally mounted, all-glass lens flanked by exhaust vents.